 Jack Wiler was raised in New Jersey and lived in Jersey City until his death in 2009.
 Diagnosed with AIDS in 2001, Jack spent the last years of his life writing and educating students about poetry.
 For much of his life, he worked in pest control, most notably for Acme Exterminating in New York.
 He worked for Long Shot Magazine for many years and in association with the Geraldine R. Dodge Foundation worked as a visiting poet in the schools.
 Jack’s words can be found online at http://jackwiler.blogspot.com and in his two CavanKerry collections, Fun Being Me (2006) and Divina Is Divina (2010).

-Baron Wormser is the author of eighteen books (including The Poetry Life Ten Stories, 2008, Impenitent Notes, 2011, and Unidentified Sighing Objects, 2015).
-Wormser has received fellowships from the National Endowment for the Arts and the John Simon Guggenheim Memorial Foundation.
-From 2000 to 2005 he served as poet laureate of the state of Maine.
-In June, 2020, Songs from a Voice, Being the Recollections, Stanzas and Observations of Abe Runyon, Songwriter and Performer, a fictional consideration of the early years of Bob Dylan will be published.
+Baron Wormser is the author of twenty books including novels, a memoir, a book of short stories, two coauthored books about teaching poetry, and many books of poetry (including The Poetry Life Ten Stories, 2008, Impenitent Notes, 2011, Unidentified Sighing Objects, 2015, and The History Hotel, 2023, all published by CavanKerry Press).
+Essays of his appeared in Best American Essays 2014 and 2018.
+He has received fellowships from the National Endowment for the Arts and the John Simon Guggenheim Memorial Foundation.
+From 2000 to 2005, he served as poet laureate of the state of Maine and received an honorary doctor of humane letters degree from the University of Maine at Augusta.
+He is the founder of the Frost Place Conference on Poetry and Teaching.
 He lives in Montpelier, Vermont, with his wife Janet.